pianist (22634 bytes) scientist (9824 bytes)

 'Til your good is better

-And your better best
+And your better best.

 We want our children to strive for excellence.
 It is attainable and provides a good sense of accomplishment.
 Furthermore, excellence is advantageous whether it involves children’s school grades, ice skating, music, art, gymnastics, written work, or many other skills.
 It sets high standards, and opens doors to opportunity for talented children.
 Many talent areas demand excellence.
 Thus, the striving for perfection in an area of expertise may be a healthy development of talent.
 However, when perfectionism becomes pervasive and compulsive, it goes beyond excellence.
 It leaves no room for error.
 It provides little satisfaction and much self-criticism because the results never feel good enough to the doer.
 Perfection is impossible for children who apply impossibly high standards to too many activities too frequently.